Updated 1 month ago

 SunPower is not out of business (yet)

-SunPower may decide to keep other portions of the business.
-However, at the time of publication, it seems that they will continue to liquidate assets.
-The total impact of SunPower's bankruptcy remains to be seen, and will continue to develop with time.
+SunPower is continuing to operate other portions of the business, but it’s possible SunPower will try to liquidate more of its assets in the future.
+The total impact of SunPower's bankruptcy remains to be seen and will continue to develop with time.

 What SunPower customers can do after the bankruptcy